 In a career lasting almost 60 years, he made more than 30 films including the epic Seven Samurai and Ran, his adaptation of Shakespeare's King Lear.
 A perfectionist and former painter who both directed and edited his movies, Kurosawa's work inspired George Lucas's vision of the original Star Wars, as well as classic Westerns like The Magnificent Seven and A Fistful of Dollars.

 Let's remember his legacy with a cocktail based on another great Japanese export: the Japanese Maple, an outstanding Sour-style concoction with Japanese whisky.

 On 23rd March 1989, two scientists held a press conference.
 They'd produced energy by fusing atoms at room temperature - a reaction that produced as much as double the amount of energy required to run it.

 Today, some scientists still explore cold fusion - although it's been rebranded as Low Energy Nuclear Reactions, and a man named Andrea Rossi has claimed for years that he's bringing the technology to market.
-But, for the moment, we're stuck with the old, environmentally hostile forms of energy we used before - which is, like our drink of the day, a Cold Comfort.
+But, for the moment, we're stuck with the old, environmentally hostile forms of energy we used before - which is, like our last cocktail for today is Cold Comfort.